High order moment model for polydisperse evaporating sprays towards interfacial geometry: Two phase flows modeling

 The spray consists in a cloud of polydisperse droplets, which can be described statistically with the number density function (NDF) $\f^{\Size}(t,\xv,\C,\Size,\T)$.
 This function represents the probable number of droplets located at position $\xv$, travelling with velocity $\C$ and having temperature $\T$ and size $\Size$.
 In general, the size $\Size$ of a spherical droplet can be given by its volume $V$, its surface $\size$ or its radius $\radius$ of the droplet.
 By considering a spherical form, these three geometrical variables are equivalent $\f^{V}dV=\f^{\size}d\size=\f^{\radius}d\radius$.
 In the following, we use the surface $\size$ as the size variable.
 The NDF will be simply noted by $\f$.
-This function satisfies the Williams-Boltzmann Equation (WBE) \cite{williams1958}:
+In the following, dimensionless variables are considered, in such a way that $S\in [0,1]$.